justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 - **Ortholinear**: Uniform grid, no stagger.
 Visually pleasing, but less common in ergonomic splits.

 ![Comparison of keyboard layouts.](layout-comparison.png) For people interested in ergonomics, most transition from row staggered to column staggered.
-Ortholinear was popular for a time and still has a cult following (e.g. with the Planck), but has fallen out of popularity.
+Ortholinear was popular for a time and still has a cult following (e.g. with the Planck), but is not as popular for ergonomic keyboards.
 Majority of the split keyboards shown in this post will be column staggered.
 ## The Big Question: How Much Time Do You Have?
 Despite the promised land of ergonomic benefits being a mere credit card purchase away, it is not without its dark side.
 There is unfortunately an **inevitable learning curve,** and it can be a steep one.